Kaadhal Solla Vandhen: Plot

 In Trichy, 'Nanu' Prabhu, a carefree teenager, joins college and falls deeply in love with his senior Sandhya at first sight.
 Undeterred by their age difference, Prabhu pursues Sandhya with unwavering determination, aided by his best friend Petha Perumal, a glutton.
 Sandhya views Prabhu as just a friend, but as they commute to college together, their friendship blossoms.
 However, complications arise when Aravind, one of Sandhya's batchmates and a one-sided lover, disapproves of Sandhya's association with Prabhu.

-Under the guise of assisting Aravind, Prabhu cultivates a closer relationship with Sandhya.
+Under the guise of helping Aravind, Prabhu cultivates a closer relationship with Sandhya.
 Aravind and his friends soon realize Prabhu's intentions, and tensions escalate.
 Aravind attempts to win Sandhya's heart, but Prabhu foils his plans.
 As Prabhu's absence makes Sandhya's heart grow fonder, she draws closer to him and his family.
 One day, Sandhya receives a call from her father, requesting her to meet a prospective groom in Chennai.
 This news devastates Prabhu, who considers proposing to Sandhya when handing her the ticket but ultimately hesitates.

-Upon Sandhya's return from Chennai, she reveals that she did not connect with the groom, delighting Prabhu.
+Upon Sandhya's return from Chennai, she reveals she did not connect with the groom, delighting Prabhu.
 Emboldened, Prabhu confesses his love to Sandhya during a heated argument with a senior.
 However, Sandhya reports the incident to the college principal and, feeling uneasy, departs for her hometown, Karaikudi.
 Undeterred, Prabhu follows Sandhya to Karaikudi, apologizes, and persuades her to return to Trichy.
 Upon their return, Prabhu reaffirms his enduring love for Sandhya.

 Sandhya attempts to test Prabhu's feelings, hoping to prove that his emotions are mere infatuation.
 However, her efforts yield no results, leaving her increasingly entwined in Prabhu's affection.
-Prabhu's parents, witnessing their son's all-consuming love for Sandhya, withdraw him from college and have him assist his father at work.
+Prabhu's parents, seeing their son's all-consuming love for Sandhya, withdraw him from college and have him assist his father at work.
 Sandhya meets Prabhu to announce the completion of her exams and her impending departure home, urging him to move on and reconsider college the following year.
 However, Prabhu remains silent, secretly planning an emotional proposal by staging an accident with the help of a friendly bus driver.

 Unbeknownst to Prabhu, Sandhya has developed feelings for him and intends to propose.
 The next day, Prabhu hands a suicide letter to Sandhya's friend, who delivers it to Sandhya in the exam hall.
-Fate intervenes when the arranged bus driver takes leave due to his wife's delivery and another driver takes charge.
+Fate intervenes when the assigned bus driver takes leave due to his wife's delivery and another driver takes charge.
 As Sandhya rushes to prevent Prabhu's supposed suicide, the driver attempts to contact him but fails.
 In a tragic twist, the bus avoids Prabhu, but a speeding van strikes and kills him instantly.
 Prabhu's parents arrive just in time to witness their son's lifeless body.
 Overcome with grief, Sandhya cradles Prabhu in her lap, surrounded by the gathering crowd, and weeps uncontrollably.

 Five years later, Sandhya returns to their alma mater as a lecturer, still unmarried and cherishing memories of Prabhu.